jestjs/jest/website/versioned_docs/version-22.3/GettingStarted.md

 > ```bash
 > npm install --save-dev babel-jest babel-core@^7.0.0-bridge.0 @babel/core regenerator-runtime
 > ```
+>
+> You can also see the example in the Jest repository: https://github.com/facebook/jest/tree/master/examples/babel-7

 _Note: Explicitly installing `regenerator-runtime` is not needed if you use `npm` 3 or 4 or Yarn_